Lessons from a Unicorn Digital Marketing Virtual Assistant who actually does the work:

 Digital Product Creation and Marketing

-Many digital media VAs can perform minor tweaking to websites, create pop-up forms for catching emails, designing and writing landing pages, and even building websites from scratch.
+Digital marketing assistants can perform minor tweaking to websites, create pop-up forms for catching emails, designing and writing landing pages, and even building websites from scratch.
 This alone can save big bucks for a small business owner.
-Since DMVAs generally have worked with various platforms, they have an idea of how to troubleshoot if a glitch comes up…and they do, trust me.
+Since UDMAs generally have worked with various platforms, they have an idea of how to troubleshoot if a glitch comes up…and they do, trust me.

 Basic Video Editing